-Eleven years later, in the summer of 2000, I took a Japan Airlines jet from Sydney to Tokyo where I stayed overnight and from Narita I flew a non-stop flight to New York City in the Northern summer of 2000.
+I have visited (or lived) in the USA in the Fall of 1971, Summer of 1975 and Spring of 1989.
+Eleven years later, in May of 2000, I took a Japan Airlines jet from Sydney, Australia to Tokyo, Japan, where I stayed overnight; and from Narita, a non-stop flight to New York City, on the other side of the globe.
 This time I intended to stay in Newark for a few weeks mainly to go down Memory Lane and revisit all those places that meant so much to me in my youth.

-Carlos was born at Penha, São Paulo on 20 September 1958.
-He migrated to the USA in 1979, when he was 21 years old settling in Newark, N.J.
+Carlos migrated to the USA in 1979, when he was 21 years old, settling in Newark, N.J.
 After a couple of years he sent for his wife and son to join him there.
-They had a daughter in the US and soon moved to Miami, FL where he started working as a taxi driver.
-When the kids were older, Carlos divorced his wife and moved back up North and worked mainly as a taxi driver in the New York-New Jersey area.
+The couple had a daughter in the US and soon moved to Miami, FL, where he started working as a taxi driver and never looked back.
+When their kids were older, Carlos divorced his wife and moved back up North and worked mainly as a taxi driver in the New York-New Jersey area.

 There were quite a few coincidental biographical similarities between my trip to the USA in October 1971, when I was 22 years old and Carlos' same trip to Newark, N.J.
 8 years later in 1979, when he was 21 y.o.